 Does your water come from a well?
 A nearby lake?
 Or a human-made reservoir far away from your home?
 Call your local water authority to find out where your water comes from.
 Try to trace it back all the way to its natural source.

-If you purchase Water: An Environmental Quiz Deck of Knowledge Cards (Pomegranate Communications, Inc.), a portion of your money goes to the Sierra Club.
+You can purchase Water: An Environmental Quiz Deck of Knowledge Cards (Pomegranate Communications, Inc.).
 You can play the electronic version of Turdlywinks on the WaterAid U.K. website.

 If your group leader has set up a Gather the Spirit blog, log in and see what other participants are doing and post your own results.